Nightly Opera Streams, October 19–25

 View the Playbills from the original performance dates for each stream, including synopses, program notes, and more.

 Watch a heartwarming tribute to the contributions of animal performers on the Met stage, originally featured as part of the 2017 Live in HD transmission of Der Rosenkavalier.

 Mirella Freni, 1935–2020

-Earlier this year, the Met family mourned the death of exceptional Italian soprano Mirella Freni, who stars in this week’s stream of Falstaff.
+Last year, the Met family mourned the death of exceptional Italian soprano Mirella Freni, who stars in this week’s stream of Falstaff.

 The Merry Widow: Behind the Scenes

 In this video, follow director and choreographer Susan Stroman as she works on Lehár’s witty, waltzing operetta, with commentary from Renée Fleming, Nathan Gunn, and Kelli O’Hara.

 In Phelim McDermott’s production of Così fan tutte, the cast shares the Met stage with sword swallowers, fire-eaters, and a live Burmese python.
 Set in a carnival fairground inspired by 1950s Coney Island, the director’s imaginative staging explores love, temptation, betrayal, and reconciliation amid the spectacle of the sideshow.

 Dive into the details of the Marschallin’s monologue on the passing of time with Renée Fleming and host Rhiannon Giddens in this episode of our Aria Code podcast, a collaboration with WQXR.